 Since 2009, Rebecca has been a faculty member for the Institute for Healthcare Improvement (IHI), and has been a major contributor to the intellectual framework and curriculum development of IHI’s Better Health, Lower Cost national learning collaborative.
 Over the past several years, she has taught program development methods for IHI to national and international audiences, specifically focusing on vulnerable populations.
 She is also a member of a select group of national leaders invited to participate in the “Complex Care Innovation Lab” which is hosted by the Center for Health Care Strategies and is focused on developing new, more effective models of care for high-risk Medicaid members.

 Will Kennedy, D.O.
-Sr. Medical Director for Clinical Operations
+Advanced Illness Senior Medical Director

 Dr. Will Kennedy joins Housecall Providers after serving as the medical director for Population Health Partnerships at CareOregon.
 Will received his medical degree from Ohio University and completed a fellowship in hospice and palliative medicine at the Mount Carmel Health System.
 Following his fellowship, he developed Mount Carmel’s first provider-based program for patients with advanced illness.
 Starting in 2008, he worked at Laguna Honda Hospital in San Francisco, the country’s largest nursing facility for indigent populations.
 In Oregon, Will served as medical director for hospice and palliative medicine programs at Adventist Health before joining CareOregon in 2013.